theredplanetsings/Black-Scholes-Options-Pricer/README.md

 - Calculate call and put option prices using the Black-Scholes model.
 - Display historical price data for different periods.
 - Plot option prices and historical price data in interactive graphs.
+- Store calculated option prices in an SQLite database.

 ## Requirements